-Interested applicants are required to submit 1) a cover letter 2) curriculum vitae 3) a list of 2 references with contact information including mailing address, phone number and e- mail address submitted through AP Recruit during the application process 4) diversity statement and 5) a Statement of Research Interests.
+Interested applicants are required to submit 1) a cover letter 2) curriculum vitae 3) a list of 2 references with contact information including mailing address, phone number and e- mail address submitted through AP Recruit during the application process 4) Diversity statement and 5) Statement of Research Interests.

 UC Merced is the first new American research university built in the 21st century, with a mission of research, teaching and service.
 The campus opened Sept.
 5, 2005, in the San Joaquin Valley.
 The university is about an hour north of Fresno, two hours south of Sacramento, two hours southeast of San Francisco and the Silicon Valley, and 90 minutes west of Yosemite National Park.